h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - CSV
 - SVMLight

+   **Note**: For SVMLight data, the column indices must be >= 1 and the columns must be in ascending order.

 If a separator or delimiter is used, select it from the **Separator** list.

 Select a column header option, if applicable: